Frederick Thellusson, 5th Baron Rendlesham

-Frederick William Brook Thellusson, 5th Baron Rendlesham (9 February 1840 – 9 November 1911), was a British Conservative politician.
+Frederick William Brook Thellusson, 5th Baron Rendlesham JP DL (9 February 1840 – 9 November 1911), was a British Conservative politician.

+Early life

-He was born in Florence, Italy, to Frederick Thellusson, 4th Baron Rendlesham, and his wife Elizabeth Charlotte, daughter of Sir George Prescott, 2nd Baronet, and former wife of General Sir James Duff.
+Frederick was born in Florence, Italy on 9 February 1840.
+He was the only son of Frederick Thellusson, 4th Baron Rendlesham, and his wife Elizabeth Charlotte (née Prescott) Duff, a daughter of Sir George Prescott, 2nd Baronet, and former wife of General Sir James Duff.
 His mother died when he was less than one year old.

+His great-grandfather, the British merchant and banker Peter Thellusson, was perhaps best known for his "extraordinary will" which "gave rise to an act of Parliament known as the Thellusson act."

+Thellusson was educated in England at Eton and Christ Church, Oxford.
 In 1852, aged twelve, he succeeded in the barony on the death of his father.
 However, as this was an Irish peerage it did not entitle him to a seat in the House of Lords.